EECS3311F24/project-bargainbox/doc/sprint3/standups.md

 **Jasmin:**
 **1\.** What did you work on since the last standup?
-Since the last standup meeting, I fully implemented all pages listed under the "About" section in the footer.
-Now, when a user clicks a link in the footer's about section, they are actually directed to a real page.
-Further, I continued to work on the CRC Cards document.
+Since the last standup meeting, I have begun studying the changes made to our system in this sprint so that I can accurately complete the CRC Cards.pdf document.

 **2\.** What do you commit to next?
-I commit to completing the CRC Cards.pdf document.
+After all changes are noted, I commit to completing the CRC Cards.pdf document.

 **3\.** When do you think you’ll be done?
 At this time, I expect to finish the CRC Cards.pdf document by Sunday, December 1, 2024.